 Funds used in "packaging" a student's financial aid award come from a variety of sources.
-This glossary may help identify the correct program(s) you need to discuss with your financial aid advisor.
-Talk with a financial aids advisor as soon as possible about any questions.
-Delays may be very costly to you because many programs have application deadlines:
+This glossary may help identify the correct program(s) you need to discuss with your financial aid advisor or specialist.

 American College Testing (ACT)...the agency which processes your financial needs analysis form.